Jonathangmit/scriptingGMITproject/README.md

 Next steps are to continue working on summary stats.

 ## 06/04/20
-testing7 loaded up giving the intiital summary stats, further work ongoing to add in more summary stats.
+testing7 loaded up giving the intital summary stats, further work ongoing to add in more summary stats.

+## 07/04/20 -11/04/20
+testing9 contains stats output and creates and populates the text file. testing11 separates the different class of iris flowers and provides descriptive data of the individual sets.

 # 4. Project analysis and discussion